bcnmy/docs/docs/Account/methods/userOpMethods.md

 ### Using modules with sendUserOp()

 Similar to building a `userOp` we need to ensure that any modules used for additional validation or execution logic are specified in the `sendUserOp` method.
+Currently, this only applies for session key module requirements.

 These params will be the same ModuleInfo params as outlined in the `buildUserOp` flow.